Red-rumped agouti: Description

-Red-rumped agoutis weigh about 3 to 6 kg.
-They are about 48 to 64 cm long.
+The red-rumped agouti weighs about 3 to 6 kg.
+It is about 48 to 64 cm long.
 The females are larger than males but otherwise look similar.
-They are brownish with darker spots on the upper body.
+It is brownish with darker spots on the upper body.
 The fur becomes more orange as it goes past (going down) the middle area of the animal.
 The ears are somewhat square in shape.
 The front feet have four toes and the back have three each.
-They can be distinguished from other agoutis by their distinct coloring.
+It can be distinguished from other agoutis by their distinct coloring.

-They have no distinct breeding season, but females come into season twice a year and generally have one to four young.
+It has no distinct breeding season, but females come into season twice a year and generally have one to four young.
 The gestation period is 104 to 120 days.
 On average, it takes 20 weeks for the young to be weaned.
-They live in pairs or family groups of the parents and babies.
-They need large areas for food, breeding, and territory; because of this, keeping them in captivity is difficult.
+It lives in pairs or family groups of the parents and babies.
+It needs large areas for food, breeding, and territory; because of this, keeping it in captivity is difficult.
 It lives 15-20 yrs in captivity.